We value your privacy

 - These third parties assist us by performing functions such as client contact, archiving, auditing, professional advisory, banking, data processing, marketing and advertising, data analysis, business intelligence, website and technology services.
 They may also provide products and services that integrate with or complement our solutions.
 For some of our products and services, we partner with government tax departments to file tax information on your behalf.

 - Each of the third parties that we contract with is carefully selected and is only authorised to use your personal information in a secure way that’s necessary for them to perform their service to us.

 - Some of our related companies and third parties that we share information with may be located outside of Australia, in the United States, Singapore, India, the Philippines, New Zealand and other countries.

 - We'll also disclose your personal information if we are required by law or permitted by the Privacy Act to do so.

 4.3 Aggregated data

-- Aggregated data is general data
+- Aggregated data is general data about groups of

-product in a particular industry.
+particular industry.
 We use aggregated data to: